By Ashley Tran, Cofense Phishing Defense Center

 Should users provide all the requested information, they will finally be redirected to the legitimate Wells Fargo login page to make the user believe they have successfully secured their account and nothing malicious has taken place.

 And to think, all of this from a simple calendar invite.
-It goes to show, users and their security teams must constantly remain vigilant as threat actors continue to find new ways to slip past gateways right into inboxes.
+It goes to show, users and their security teams must constantly maintain phishing awareness training and remain vigilant as threat actors continue to find new ways to slip past gateways right into inboxes.